Categories

 In certain lower-risk scenarios, simplified due diligence is enough.
 When carrying out simplified due diligence, you just need to identify your customers instead of identifying and verifying them.

-On other hand, there might be instances where standard due diligence isn’t enough, in this case, you’d need to adopt an enhanced due diligence process.
+On the other hand, there might be instances where standard due diligence isn’t enough, in this case, you’d need to adopt an enhanced due diligence process.

 Let’s break down 3 different levels of customer due diligence: